Zero4793/Zeros-Assortment/README.md

 	Gain .25X when you destroy a card
 Chef
 	when you cook; gain $$$
-~Green Joker
-	take ownership of green joker and make its mult gain more Demon
+Demon
 	Gains large bonus eg ?X when you play a hand containing 3 6's Rice Bowl